 - Rear Single-Seat Cowl – The EX300 is a bike better enjoyed solo.
 If that’s how you ride, you might wanna consider getting this.
 It certainly looks sleeker.
 There are also cheaper aftermarket versions.
 The generic one I tried worked okay, but the quality was iffy and the green didn’t completely match the paintwork.

 - Rear Brake Fluid Reservoir w/ CNC Cap – The black plastic cap on the rear brake fluid reservoir was bugging me.
-I swapped out the reservoir for this one.
+As a mod I swapped out the reservoir for this one.

 - Danmoto Carbon Fiber GP Slip-On Exhaust – This mod looks and sounds great.
 Danmoto is among the cheaper brands out there, but their quality has little to envy from Yoshimura.
 If it’s more power you want, the gains are mediocre.
 Nonetheless it’s a hard upgrade to resist and doesn’t need a fuel controller.